 This is a multi-stage process requiring ongoing dialogue between the Bishops’ Conference of the country in which the possible saint lived and the Congregation for the Causes of Saints in Rome.

-– – For canonization another miracle is needed, attributed to the intercession of the Blessed and having occurred after his beatification.
+Stage 5 – more information and another miracle – For canonization another miracle is needed, attributed to the intercession of the Blessed and having occurred after his beatification.
 If the second claim of a miracle is accepted, the candidate will be accepted as a Saint in a canonisation ceremony, performed by the Pope, usually in Rome.
 Canonisation is a declaration that someone can be venerated by the universal Church as ‘an example of holiness that we can follow with confidence’.